murgurgulor/the-murgurgu-lore/src/site/notes/Liminal Horror/How to Play the Game.md

 ##### Your Turn
 Whenever you have your turn, you can:
 - Move
-- Take an Action (attacking, making a maneuver, move more, et cetera).
+- Take an Action (attacking, making a maneuver, switching At Hand/Body items with Pack items, move more, et cetera).
 Everyone who acts on the same turn declares their actions **before** rolling any dice to resolve them.
 Resolution happens simultaneously.

 ##### Attacking